openwdl/wdl/GOVERNANCE.md

 RFC Process
 -----------

-Most technical decisions are decided through the RFC process.
+Most technical decisions are decided through the "RFC" ([Request for Comments](https://en.wikipedia.org/wiki/Request_for_Comments)) process.
 Small changes, such as minor grammatical edits to the specification, do not need to need to follow the RFC process.
 However, if one intends to make a substantive change to the WDL specification , the following process should be adhered to:

  1. Ideally have an informal discussion of the topic on the [mailing list](https://groups.google.com/forum/#!forum/openwdl) and/or the [gitter channel](https://gitter.im/openwdl/wdl) in order to gauge basic viability.
 As a rule of thumb, receiving encouraging feedback from long-standing community members is a good indication that the RFC is worth pursuing.
  2. Write up a formal proposal, including requested syntax changes, as a [Github issue](https://github.com/openwdl/wdl/issues).